AliceYang0612/stat405-bayesian-project/README.md

 ---

-## 5. Bayesian Model
+## 5. Bayesian Models

+We consider two Bayesian models for daily bike rental counts.

+### Model 1: Baseline Poisson Model

-We will model the number of daily bike rentals using a Bayesian Poisson regression model.
+First, we assume that the number of daily bike rentals follows a Poisson distribution with a constant rate:

-The likelihood is

 $$
+y_i \sim \text{Poisson}(\lambda)
+$$

+where $y_i$ represents the number of bike rentals on day $i$.

+We place a Gamma prior on the rate parameter:

+$$
+\lambda \sim \text{Gamma}(a,b)
+$$

+This model assumes that the expected bike demand is constant across days and does not depend on weather conditions.

+---

+### Model 2: Bayesian Poisson Regression

+To account for the effect of temperature, we extend the model to a Poisson regression.

+$$
 y_i \sim \text{Poisson}(\lambda_i)
 $$

-where $y_i$ represents the number of bike rentals on day $i$.

 The expected number of rentals is modeled as